 Process and Partners

-In 2015, four community-based nonprofit organizations were selected by the Foundation through a competitive RFP and were matched with schools previously selected by the NYC DOE.
-Each program received $100,000 for the 2015-16 School Year.
-The partnering organizations and schools are:
+In 2015, the Foundation selected a small cohort of community-based nonprofit organizations through a competitive RFP process.
+Nonprofits were then matched with schools previously identified by the NYC DOE.
+Each program receives $100,000 per school year in funding from Brooklyn Community Foundation.

 - New York Peace Institute and the Rachel Carson High School for Coastal Studies in Coney Island.
 New York Peace Institute is one of the nation’s largest community mediation services, with expertise in special education mediation.
 They have previously partnered with the Department of Probation, the New York City Department of Education, NYPD and the Brooklyn District Attorney’s offices.